LuNi HomeJapanTokyoMeiji Jingu Shrine

 Q: Is Meiji Jingu Shrine stroller-friendly?

-A: Meiji Jingu Shrine is mostly stroller-friendly.
-The wide gravel paths are accessible, though a baby carrier may be easier for small infants due to the bumpy surface.
+A: Meiji Jingu Shrine is mostly stroller-friendly with wide gravel paths.
+However, the surface can be bumpy, so a baby carrier may be easier for infants.

 Until Next Time…